ncatlab/nlab-content/pages/4/4/3/3/3344/content.md

-In 1980-s, [[Grothendieck]] introduced test categories to make the variants of the [[homotopy theory]] based on the usage if combinatorial models with some kind of cell structure (e.g. simplicial, cubical and cellular sets) independent of a particular combinatorial model.
+In 1980-s, [[Grothendieck]] in _Pursuing Stacks_ introduced test categories to make the variants of the [[homotopy theory]] based on the usage if combinatorial models with some kind of cell structure (e.g. simplicial, cubical and cellular sets) independent of a particular combinatorial model.

 Given any small category $\mathcal{C}$, one considers $\mathcal{C}$-sets, i.e. contravariant functors from $\mathcal{C}$ to $Set$.
 Given an object $c\in C$, one considers the [[representable functor]] $Hom_{\mathcal{C}}(-,c)=:\Delta^c$.
 If $X:\mathcal{C}\to Set$ is a $\mathcal{C}$-set, the elements of $X(c)$ are called the $c$-cells.
 By Yoneda, they correspond to the natural transformations $\Delta^c\to X$.
 Let the **cell category** of $X$, denoted $i_{\mathcal{C}} X$, be the full subcategory of the [[overcategory]] $\mathcal{C}Set/X$ whose objects are the transformations of the form $\Delta^c\to X$.
 The correspondence $X\mapsto i_{\mathcal{C}}X$ extends to a functor $i_{\mathcal{C}}:\mathcal{C}Set\to Cat$ which has a right adjoint $i_{\mathcal{C}}^*:Cat\to\mathcal{C}Set$ whose object part is given by the formula